Current information on phishing and fraud attempts

-The amount of so-called phishing messages (e-mails, text messages, Messenger messages) and malware on web sites is on the rise.
+The amount of so-called phishing messages (e-mails, text messages, Messenger messages) and malware on websites is on the rise.
 This page with practical tips and examples has been created to protect you from online risks.

 How to identify a phishing attempt